 When it comes to the laws and guidelines that pertain to drunk driving, they are very clear and very strict.
 Yet thousands of people drive drunk every year, causing untold amounts of damage in the process—including property damage and wrongful death cases.

 If you were injured in an accident caused by a drunk driver in New York, you may be able to recover compensation for your medical bills, lost wages, and more in a personal injury lawsuit.
 This may be true regardless of whether the driver responsible for your accident received a driving while intoxicated (DWI) citation.

-A New York drunk driving accident lawyer from Morelli Law Firm may be able to protect your rights and seek any damages you may be entitled to.
+The New York drunk driving accident attorneys from Morelli Law Firm may be able to protect your rights and seek any damages you may be entitled to.

-When your partner with Morelli Law Firm, a New York drunk driving accident lawyer from our firm can handle the legal work of your case while you concentrate on recovering from your injuries.
+Accidents can create an abundance of communications and paperwork that injury victims don’t always have the time and energy to handle.
+When you partner us, a New York drunk driving accident attorney from our firm can handle the legal aspects of your case while you concentrate on recovering from your injuries.

 This can allow us to:

 - Answer your questions and discuss possible outcomes